Chema22R/eslint-config/README.md

 > All the extensions include a default configuration that can be overwritten (parserOptions, rules, settings, etc.).

 > All the extensions requirements must be installed or some of the imported rules might not work.
-E.g.: the extension [eslint-config-chema22r](./index.js) imports a custom set of rules based on the extensions `eslint:all` and `plugin:promise/recommended` so in this case, not installing the plugin [eslint-plugin-promise](https://www.npmjs.com/package/eslint-plugin-promise) will disable all the rules related to this plugin, but the eslint rules will still be enabled.
+E.g.: the extension [eslint-config-chema22r](./index.js) imports a custom set of rules based on the extensions `eslint:all`, `plugin:import/recommended` and `plugin:promise/recommended` so in this case, not installing the plugin [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import) or [eslint-plugin-promise](https://www.npmjs.com/package/eslint-plugin-promise) will disable all the rules related to the corresponding plugin, but the eslint rules will still be enabled.

 # Examples